-Under rule 63.03(1) of the Supreme Court Rules 1987 (NT), the costs of a proceeding are at the discretion of the Court.
-While there is no express provision in Northern Territory legislation for protective costs orders, the NT Supreme Court has recently determined that it has the power, in its discretion, to make a protective costs order.
-In the court has recently
+Under rule 63.03(1) of the Supreme Court Rules (NT), the costs of a proceeding are at the discret the Court.
+While there is no express provision Northern Territory legislation for protective cost orders, the NT Supreme Court has recently determined that it has the power, in its discreti make a protective costs order.